woodssss/GAN_keras/README.md

 # Introduction
 This project uses GAN to generate desired curve, which implemented by keras.
 In [1][2], there are implementations by tensorflow and pytorch respectively; this project uses keras.
-This is one thing i want to mention: in this project, i use different loss function than original paper; see loss function and reasons in [4].
+There is one thing i want to mention: in this project, i use different loss function than original paper; see loss function and reasons in [4].
 # Run code
 ```
 python GAN.py